andrew/ultimate-awesome/README.md

 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-topic-models](https://github.com/jonaschn/awesome-topic-models) - ✨ Awesome - A curated list of amazing Topic Models (implementations, libraries, and resources).
 - [awesome-security](https://github.com/mbcrump/awesome-security) - A collection of awesome ethical hacking and security related content!.
+- [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.